Life Lesson Poem

 just a little matter of fact,

-For the boundaries of life and death
+for the boundaries of life and death

-are far to abstract.
+are far too abstract.

-Instinctively, I knew his needs
+Instinctively, I knew his needs.

-It all seemed crystal clear,
+It all seemed crystal clear.

 My touch, my voice, my presence